angular/angular/aio/content/guide/change-detection-zone-pollution.md

 In the image above, there is a series of change detection calls triggered by event handlers associated with an element.
 That’s a common challenge when using third-party, non-native Angular components, which do not alter the default behavior of `NgZone`.

-## Run tasks outside NgZone
+## Run tasks outside `NgZone`

-In such cases, we can instruct Angular to avoid calling change detection for tasks scheduled by a given piece of code using  [NgZone](https://angular.io/guide/zone).
+In such cases, you can instruct Angular to avoid calling change detection for tasks scheduled by a given piece of code using [NgZone](https://angular.io/guide/zone).

 ```ts
 import { Component, NgZone, OnInit } from '@angular/core';